ggoodwinwilson/ggoodwinwilson.github.io/projects/flappy-bird-ppo.md

 •	Policy Head: Outputs logits for 2 actions (Flap / Do Nothing).
 •	Value Head: Outputs a scalar estimate of the state value.

+put two gifs side by side here: poorly-trained-value.gif well-trained-value.gif
+subtext: "Comparison of value function estimates from a poorly trained model (left) versus a well-trained model (right)."

+The value head learns to predict the expected return from the current state, which is crucial for calculating the advantage estimates used in PPO.
+We can observe the difference in value function shape from poorly and well trained models.
+On the well-trained model, value increases when it's 100% certain that it will make it through the current obstacle, and sharply decreases when it's uncertain.
+The value function can drop drastically during "difficult" scenarios where obstacles have large height differences.

 Training Stability: Using Entropy to Encourage Exploration I encountered a significant issue during training where the model got stuck in a permanent "flap" action loop, causing the agent to hit the ceiling and lose immediately.